BEST BLOGGING PLATFORM TO CHOOSE FROM

 Online stores: From $26-$40 per month

 Wix too has millions of users.
-It creates some stunning website without any technical knowledge.
+It creates a stunning website without any technical knowledge.

 Easy drag-drop tools.